Why the Impact Screen Matters

 Bounceback and Safety Protection

-Bounceback is one of the biggest reasons screen setup matters.
+Bounceback is one of the biggest reasons screen and enclosure setup matters.
 A ball should be absorbed safely by the screen area, not rebound dangerously into the golfer or nearby objects.
-The exact behavior depends on the screen material, mounting method, tension, distance, ball speed, and what is behind the screen.
+The exact behavior depends on the screen material, mounting method, tension, enclosure depth, distance, ball speed, and what is behind the screen.

 Side protection also matters.
 Even good golfers can hit shanks, angled shots, wedges that climb, and mishits that do not strike the center of the screen.
-A simulator plan should protect the areas around the screen, not just the screen itself.
+A simulator enclosure should help protect the areas around the screen, not just the screen itself.

 - Plan for side misses, not just straight shots.

-- Think about ceiling protection if wedges or pop-ups are possible.
+- Think about top protection if wedges or pop-ups are possible.

 - Keep valuable items away from the hitting bay.